 Textile Frame Covering

-Aran Biomedical can custom design medical textile fabrics, whether woven, knitted or braided for use in these types of structural heart implants, such as implantable valves and annuloplasty rings.
-The choice of material, fabric thickness, pore size, strength and stretch ratio, are just some of the characteristics that can be optimised to your requirements.
+Custom designed implantable medical fabrics, whether woven, knitted or braided, can be developed for use in structural heart implants, such as implantable valves and annuloplasty rings.
+The choice of material, fabric thickness, pore size, strength and compliance, are just some of the characteristics that can be optimised to your requirements.
 The fabric can also be laser trimmed to avoid fraying and shape formed to conform to the underlying implant.